microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 Contoso Yachts is a 40-person organization that specializes in booking tours in Contoso Islands.

-There are documents (from the **artifacts/documents/contoso-islands** folder in your Resources) that needs to be uploaded to the **government** container in the Azure Blob Storage account.
+There are documents (from the `**/artifacts/documents/contoso-islands**` folder in your Resources) that needs to be uploaded to the `**government**` container in the Azure Blob Storage account.

-There are also some JSON documents (from the **artifacts/cosmos-db/contoso-yachts** that needs to be uploaded to the corresponding Azure **yachts** Cosmos DB containers respectively.
+There are also some JSON documents (from the `**/artifacts/cosmos-db/contoso-yachts**` that needs to be uploaded to the corresponding Azure `**yachts**` Cosmos DB containers respectively.

-You can use the **az storage blob upload** command examples below to upload the document to Azure Blob Storage.
+You can use the `**az storage blob upload**` command examples below to upload the document to Azure Blob Storage.

-For Cosmos DB, you can upload the JSON documents using the REST API client file **rest-api-yachts-management.http**.
-Note: this file uses the `humao.rest-client` VSCode extension which should already be installed if you are using GitHub Codespaces for this hack.
+For Cosmos DB, you can upload the JSON documents using the REST API client file `**rest-api-yachts-management.http**`.

+**NOTE:** This file uses the `humao.rest-client` VSCode extension which should already be installed if you are using GitHub Codespaces for this hack.
 If you are running the hack with a local setup, you will need to add the extension to VSCode.

 ![Auto Vectorization](../images/auto-vectorization-1.drawio.svg)

 In the diagram above, the following sequence of activities are taking place:
-- step 1: the newly inserted or modified documents in Azure Blob Store and Cosmos DB are triggering Azure functions
+- Step 1: The newly inserted or modified documents in Azure Blob Store and Cosmos DB are triggering Azure functions
-- step 2 and 3: the azure function is determining if it needs to compute the embeddings for the new/modified record from the data sources
+- Steps 2 and 3: The azure function is determining if it needs to compute the embeddings for the new/modified record from the data sources
-- steps 4 and 5: if necessary, the embeddings are computed by communicating with the embedding API for the correct embeddings for each document chunk
+- Steps 4 and 5: If necessary, the embeddings are computed by communicating with the embedding API for the correct embeddings for each document chunk
-- step 6: the vectors are now sent to the vector database (AI Search)
+- Step 6: The vectors are now sent to the vector database (AI Search)

 Your task is to configure the Backend application Azure Function triggers to keep track of new documents and modification to existing documents from Azure Blob Store and Cosmos DB to ensure that the vector store and database used to power the language models is kept fresh and up-to-date so that the LLM can provide accurate answers to queries.